learn-co-curriculum/dsc-dictionaries-lab/README.md

 Go to your terminal and for your learn-env (or whatever environment you are using, but I assume it is that one):

-conda install -c anaconda openpyxl
+'conda install -c anaconda openpyxl'

 Install and if it asks you any questions, then responding 'Y' should be the correct choice.